zbyju/obsidian/1. Fleeting notes/PDB/How does processing a query look like.md

 Generate several potential execution plans for the query and for each one calculate the cost.
 Pick the execution plan with the lowest cost.

 # 5. Execute the plan
-Execute the plan and return the
+Run the query according to the best execution plan and return the result.

+The execution starts with accessing the data sources using chosen data access methods